-Battersea Power Station on the new Northern Line extension is due to complete in 2021 and is just a short walk away.
-This will get you to the City and West End in just 20 minutes by Tube.
+Battersea Power Station on the Northern Line extension is open and is just a short walk away.
+This will get you to the City or West End in just 20 minutes by Tube.
 For a change of pace, catch the Thames river bus from Battersea Power Station Pier and be at London Bridge in half an hour.

 • 24-hour concierge and monitored CCTV